juicedata/juicefs-csi-driver/docs/en/introduction.md

 ## Mount by process {#by-process}

-Apart from using a dedicated mount pod (mount by pod), JuiceFS CSI Driver also supports running JuiceFS Client directly inside CSI Node, as processes (mount by process).
-In this mode, one or several JuiceFS Client will run inside the CSI Node pod, managing all JuiceFS mountpoint for application pods referencing JuiceFS PV in the associating node.
+Apart from using a dedicated mount pod (mount by pod), JuiceFS CSI Driver also supports running JuiceFS Client directly inside CSI Node Service, as processes (mount by process).
+In this mode, one or several JuiceFS Clients will run inside the CSI Node Service pod, managing all JuiceFS mount points for application pods referencing JuiceFS PV in the associating node.

-To enable mount by process, add `--by-process=true` to CSI Node and CSI Controller startup command.
+To enable mount by process, add `--by-process=true` to CSI Node Service and CSI Controller startup command.

-When all JuiceFS Client run inside CSI Node pod, it's not hard to imagine that CSI Node DaemonSet will be needing more resource.
-For CSI Node DaemonSet, it's recommended to increase resource requests to 1 CPU, 1GiB Memory, limits to 2 CPU, 5GiB Memory, or adjust according to the actual resource usage.
+When all JuiceFS Client run inside CSI Node Service pod, it's not hard to imagine that CSI Node Service will be needing more resource.
+It's recommended to increase resource requests to 1 CPU and 1GiB Memory, limits to 2 CPU and 5GiB Memory, or adjust according to the actual resource usage.

 In Kubernetes, mount by pod is no doubt the more recommended way to use JuiceFS CSI Driver.
 But outside the Kubernetes world, there'll be scenarios requiring the mount by process mode, for example, [Use JuiceFS CSI Driver in Nomad](./cookbook/csi-in-nomad.md).

 For versions before v0.10.0, JuiceFS CSI Driver only supports mount by process.
 For v0.10.0 and above, mount by pod is the default behavior.
 To upgrade from v0.9 to v0.10, refer to [Upgrade JuiceFS CSI Driver from v0.9.0 to v0.10.0 and above](./upgrade/upgrade-csi-driver-from-0.9-to-0.10.md).